What's in Microsoft.VisualBasic for C# Developers: Part 2 - Constants & Control Characters

-[This blog is part of a larger series, to find more parts in the series please see the Series Index]
+[This blog is part of a larger series, to find more parts in the series, please see the Series Index].

-monolithWe will start off the series with something very simple, two classes which give us access to some constant definitions that may be useful to use.
+We will start off the series with something very simple: two classes that give us access to some constant definitions that may be useful.

 Control Characters